openstack/manila/doc/source/user/create-and-manage-shares.rst

 A ``share`` is filesystem storage that you can create with manila.
-You can pick a network protocol for the underlying storage, manage access and perform lifecycle operations on the share via the ``manila`` command line tool.
+You can pick a network protocol for the underlying storage, manage access and perform lifecycle operations on the share via the ``openstack share`` command line interface.

 Before we review the operations possible, lets take a look at certain important terms: